thmosqueiro/thmosqueiro.github.io/_posts/2017-02-06-Talk-Spain.md

 <br />

-Our final destination was [Elche](https://en.wikipedia.org/wiki/Elche), in the Valencian Community, another UNESCO World Heritage Sites since 2001.
-Elche's landscape is also marked by beautiful palm trees (see pictures below!), most of them protected by the government.
+Our final destination was [Elche](https://en.wikipedia.org/wiki/Elche), in the Valencian Community, another UNESCO World Heritage Site since 2001.
+Elche's landscape is marked by beautiful palm trees (see pictures below!), most of them protected by the government.
 Based on the one night we spent in Elche, its nightlife is perfect for snacks (calamari!!) and good beers.
 According to my little research (i.e. google), Elche started as Helike, a settlement formed by Greeks around 600 B.C.
-Among the many archaeological remains found in Elche, the stone bust of the Lady of Elche - or Dama de Elche in Spanish - is a figure that you can spot seemingly anywhere in the city (see below a replica in black).
-The Lady of Elche may date from the Iberian period (4th century BC).
-Apparently, the original is now in Madrid, as part of the collection of the National Archaeological Museum of Spain.
+Among the many archaeological remains found in Elche, the stone bust of the Lady of Elche - or Dama de Elche in Spanish - is a figure that you can spot anywhere in the city.
+The first picture below shows a replica in black.
+Apparently, the original stone bust is now in Madrid, as part of the collection of the National Archaeological Museum of Spain.

 <img src="/files/posts/2016-Spain/IMG_20161128_100042.jpg"
 alt="..." class='post-img' style="width:100%;" />